-Note: Any change made to the 'Atom mass table' will affect all mass calculations carried out by GPMAW!
+Note: Any change made to this file will affect all mass calculations carried out by GPMAW!

 Mass file.

 The mass files consist of a table of amino acid residues that are active in the current session of GPMAW.
 The table consists of 31 entries, each of which contains 1- and 3- letter abbreviation, name and the atomic composition of an amino acid residue.